Rae699/Blog/_posts/2025-03-10-Checkpoint-1.md

 After just 40 pages, I already grasp how the substitution model works from a computer's perspective.
 There are two evaluation methods: applicative-order and normal-order.

-I think I've finally unlocked some understanding of recursion, especially with the comparison between recursive and iterative processes.
+I am obviously getting a deeper understanding of recursion, especially with the comparison between recursive and iterative processes.
 One leads to deferred operations and exponential time growth, while the other is much more efficient.

 Interpreters typically use applicative-order, which can get stuck if the variables don't resolve to primitive data types.